Why some employee forums fail (and how to change that)

 why staff forums fail

-Creating a professional employee representative commitee, that works effectively, requires a couple of key things … which are sometimes overlooked.
+Creating a professional employee representative committee that works effectively requires a couple of key things … which are sometimes overlooked.

-Having trained and supported Employee (Staff) Representatives in thousands of organisations across the past 25 years, at Jaluch we are uniquely placed to see and hear what is changing, what is needed, and what the challenges are when it comes to employee representation within the workplace.
+Having trained and supported Employee (Staff) Representatives in thousands of organisations across the past 25 years, at Jaluch, we’re uniquely placed to see and hear what is changing, what is needed, and what the challenges are when it comes to employee representation within the workplace.

-Unless you want us to deliver a effective employee representation course or join one of our live-online open courses, here are a few of our thoughts on why employee forums can fail, and most importantly, provide you with some solutions when it comes to creating an effective employee forum.
+Unless you want us to deliver an effective employee representation course, here are a few of our thoughts on why employee forums can fail, and most importantly, provide you with some solutions when it comes to creating an effective employee forum.

 The challenges